Skip to main content

 Small trucks

-If your towing and hauling needs are minimal to modest, or you're on a strict budget, a small pickup might be perfect for you.
-This is a new class of truck, although reminiscent of a design last seen during the 1980s (search "Subaru BRAT" or "Dodge Rampage" for a sampling).
-There are only two models to choose from today — the Ford Maverick and the Hyundai Santa Cruz — both characterized by four doors, a small cabin and a short bed.
+If your towing and hauling needs are minimal to modest, or you're on a strict budget, a small pickup might be ideal for you.
+This is a new class of truck, although reminiscent of a design last seen during the 1980s.
+(Search "Subaru BRAT" or "Dodge Rampage" for a sampling.)
+Today, you'll find only two models to choose from — the Ford Maverick and the Hyundai Santa Cruz — both characterized by four doors, a small cabin and a short bed.

-The Maverick and the Santa Cruz are smaller than midsize trucks such as the Ford Ranger and Toyota Tacoma and less capable for towing, hauling and off-roading.
-The Santa Cruz is a bit more refined and car-like and more suited to active lifestyles, while the Maverick looks and feels more like a micro-truck.
+The Maverick and the Santa Cruz are smaller than midsize trucks, such as the Ford Ranger and Toyota Tacoma, and less capable at towing, hauling and off-roading.
+The Santa Cruz is a bit more refined and car-like.
+It is more suited to active lifestyles, while the Maverick looks and feels more like a micro-truck.
 Both still offer useful utility, with 4.5-foot beds and up to 4,000 pounds of towing capacity.
 They're also easy to park and easy on gas thanks to their efficient four-cylinder engines.
-The Maverick is even available with a hybrid powertrain.
+The Maverick is even available with a hybrid engine.

 Midsize trucks